 With the corneal flap closed, your LASIK refractive eye surgery treatment is finished.
 You may experience mild blurred vision during the healing process after the surgical procedure, which will shortly subside.
 Experience the clarity of vision you’ve always desired, free of refractive errors!

-The LASIK Surgeons of Nielsen Eye Center, consisting of Dr. Steven A. Nielsen, Dr. Helen R. Moreira, and Dr. Nitasha Khanna, have expertly mastered the latest laser technology with skills that are second to none.
+The LASIK Surgeons of Nielsen Eye Center, consisting of Dr. Steven A. Nielsen, Dr. Helen R. Moreira, Dr. Maria Lopez, and Dr. Nitasha Khanna, have expertly mastered the latest laser technology with skills that are second to none.
 The surgery is performed at the Quincy Laser Eye Center, which is conveniently located directly across the hall from The Nielsen Eye Center.
 This state-of-the-art facility provides both the comfort and quality of care you deserve.

 RECOVERY AND HEALING TIME